Amarabolive/Phase-4-project/README.md

 Model Interpretability
 This project explores the interpretability of a machine learning classification model trained on a dataset related to traffic crashes in the City of Chicago.
 The main goal is to understand how the model makes predictions and what features contribute most to the outcome, with a focus on predicting the primary contributory cause of traffic crashes.

-## 📁 Project Structure
-Notebook: student.ipynb
-This is the main Jupyter notebook that walks through data preprocessing, model training, and interpretability analysis.

-Dataset: Assumes the use of the Chicago Traffic Crashes dataset (available from the City of Chicago open data portal).

-## 🚀 Key Objectives
+## Key Objectives
 Train a machine learning model on crash-related features.

 Predict the Primary Contributory Cause of each traffic crash.

 Use model interpretability tools to understand the influence of various features.

+## Data Sources
+- **Traffic Crashes - Crashes**
+- **Traffic Crashes - Vehicles**
+- **Traffic Crashes - People**
+Dataset: Assumes the use of the Chicago Traffic Crashes dataset (available from the City of Chicago open data portal).

+## Project Structure
+Notebook: student.ipynb
+This is the main Jupyter notebook that walks through data preprocessing, model training, and interpretability analysis

-## 🛠️ Tools & Libraries
+## Tools & Libraries
 pandas, numpy – Data manipulation

 scikit-learn – Machine learning modeling